 Emerging from this time, I realize it has been a deconstruction quite similar to another I underwent when I left Christianity, or at least the Christian church, back in the early nineties–but this time not due to disillusionment.
 Back then, there was an enormous difference between the faith-life which came up in my writing, prayer and private study, and the faith I was being taught to have within systems.
-My faith was loving and intimate, intellectually interesting, joyful even as it was excruciating in a kind of desperate longing: none of that had place of honor in the male-centered church where women and children should be seen and not heard; none of that seemed to make sense to any of the elders no matter how much they touted ‘personal relationship with God’ on stage.
+My faith was loving and intimate, intellectually interesting, joyful even as it was excruciating in a kind of desperate longing, but none of that had place in the male-centered church; none of that seemed to make sense to elders no matter how much they touted ‘personal relationship with God’ on stage.
 Curiosity was continually shut down.

-Faith in Eastern traditions is quite different from the way it is taught in the West, For instance the first website I pulled up in a search just now describes thus: ” Shraddha means faith.
+Faith in Eastern traditions is quite different from the way it is taught in the West.
+The first website I pull up describes it thus: ” Shraddha means faith.
 Faith is needed when you have found the limit of your knowing.
 You know something this far, and you don’t know anything beyond that.
 Your willingness to know the unknown is shraddha, is faith.”
 It isn’t different from the way faith is described as a “substance of things hoped for and evidence of things not seen” in the Christian Bible, but by the time it filters through institutions it is usually depersonalized, made collective by demands to make ‘statements’ or ‘shows’ of faith, for instance.

 Depersonalized, faith becomes the opposite of the kind of active belief I wrote about yesterday.

 One story I find exemplifies substantive faith for me is actually a Biblical one: The Woman with the Issue of Blood.
-Without heading for the scripture nor quoting it entirely, there is an ill woman who follows Jesus as he makes his way through town.
-She can’t reach him, because the crowds, having heard of the miracles that happen around this man, are intense.
-You can imagine that they are kicking dust up all over and clamoring to be heard, seen, make requests.
+Without heading for the scripture nor quoting entirely, there is an ill woman who follows Jesus as he makes his way through town.
+She can’t reach him because the crowds are intense, having heard of the miracles that happen around him.
+You can imagine them kicking up dust and clamoring to be heard, seen, making requests.
 In fact it is easy to imagine these days because of fandom cultures!
 Imagine that the people had cameras then, Instagram!

-But the woman persisted; her sense was to make any connection whatsoever, it seems.
-Once she caught up she was able to reach her arm through the crowd and just touch him, or not even him, his robe.
-This is when Jesus stops!
-He stops because he tangibly feels power drawn from him.
+But the woman persisted; her sense was to make any connection whatsoever.
+Once she caught up, she was able to reach her arm through the crowd and just touch him, or not even him, his robe.
+Jesus stops!
+He stops because he tangibly feels power drawn.
 Although it is tempting to say that she had great faith which met with great power, and that’s how the story is often told, I actually think there is a Mahakasyapa type recognition here… openness meeting openness.
-It is an intimate exchange, a transmission.
+It is an exchange, what in buddhist terms one might call a transmission.

-Perhaps I also like this story because I once had an experience while in meditation with it.
-I vividly imagined myself as the woman reaching out for that garment hem, only for the vision to flip and find myself the one with the hem.
+I also like this story because I once had an experience while in meditation with it.
+I vividly imagined myself to be the woman reaching out for that garment hem, only for the vision to flip.
+I found myself to be the one with the hem!
 It startled me so terribly at the time that I jumped up and walked around, frightened to offend my then idea of God.
-It has taken me so many Buddhist stories to begin to comprehend what the vision showed me, pointing to non-duality.
+It has taken me so many Buddhist stories to begin to comprehend what the vision showed me, pointing at non-duality.